 Flatfeet is a common and usually painless condition in children, though it can cause some arching pain in adolescents and adults.
 For adults, pain may occur during or after physical activity and there may be some dull pain after long periods of rest.
 The cause of fallen arch is simple: the tendons and ligaments that support the arch weaken and collapse due to too much stress or overuse.

 Signs and Symptoms of Flatfeet

 Children whose arches do not develop aren’t always affected by flatfeet in the New York City, and Whitestone, New York areas.
 However, some cases of flatfeet can cause problems in other areas of the body—flatfeet has been shown to throw joints out of alignment.

 While many adults do not exhibit any outward signs or symptoms that indicate flatfeet, some people may feel some arch pain.
 More often than not, flatfeet causes noticeable fatigue in the arches, heels, knees, or lower back.
 Other common symptoms of flatfeet include:

 - Swollen feet

 - Difficulty moving the foot

 - Back or leg pain

 If you are experiencing signs of flatfeet in New York City or Whitestone, contact Dr. Gary Evans or Dr. James Korponay, our foot doctors, for more information and testing options.

 Treating flatfeet medically depends on the severity and cause of the problem.
-It’s important to have flatfeet examined by a podiatrist in New York City or Whitestone, because it can lead to more serious problems like heel spurs, ankle or knee pain, or arthritis.
+It’s important to have flatfeet examined by a podiatrist in New York City and Whitestone, New York, because it can lead to more serious problems like heel spurs, ankle or knee pain, or arthritis.
 When flatfeet cause severe pain or begin contributing to other conditions, your New York, NY foot doctor may suggest one or more of the following treatments: